instantiator/open-social-distributor/docs/facebook-notes.md

 To post to pages you control, it's sufficient to create an app and request the appropriate scopes (see below) when generating your access tokens.

-If you want to post to pages you do not own (ie. on behalf of other businesses or people), you'll need advanced API permissions and you'll need to pass additional approvals by Facebook. _This capability is out of scope for this project._
+If you want to post to pages you do not own (ie. on behalf of other businesses or people), you'll need to pass additional approvals by Facebook to be granted advanced API permissions. _This capability is out of scope for this project._

+**NB.
+Facebook removed support for posting to a user's personal feed in 2018.**

 ## Tools